-One of the biggest challenges to email marketing is standing out from the competition.
-These days, you can expect your audience members are receiving dozens of emails per day, most of which are likely to be considered spam, junk or irrelevant to the person’s interests.
+One of the biggest challenges of email marketing is standing out amongst the competition.
+These days, you can more or less expect that your audience members are receiving dozens of emails each day.
+Unfortunately, because of this, most of these emails are likely to be considered spam, junk or irrelevant to their interests.

-It’s important to make sure you are creating simple, digestible blog content that is interesting to read and aesthetically pleasing with a unique, differentiating quality.
-Conduct market research by taking a look at your competitors’ email marketing efforts to see what they may be doing to stand out amongst the noise.
+It’s important to make sure you are creating quality content.
+Your posts should present simple, digestible content that is interesting to read, aesthetically pleasing and unique.
+Conduct market research by taking a look at your competitors’ efforts to see how they stand out amongst the noise.

 “It’s very much possible that your marketing email may never be opened by consumers.
-Bulk email programs are unpredictable because a marketing emails can be seen as unimportant and deleted or caught in the spam folder and never seen by consumers,” advises Davassy.
+[M]arketing emails can be seen as unimportant and deleted or caught in the spam folder and never seen by consumers,” advises Davassy.

 It Can Frustrate Potential Clients

-The waves of spam emails that plague inboxes have given email marketing a bad name amongst buyers.
-Many complain of receiving emails they didn’t sign up for, receiving many more emails than they expected or even trying unsubscribe and still receiving emails.
+Inboxes are often plagued with waves of spam emails that have given email marketing a bad name amongst buyers.
+Many buyers complain about receiving emails they didn’t sign up for, getting too many emails or failing to easily unsubscribe.

-Make sure to honor your subscriber list, don’t go overboard on the length or consistency of your emails and don’t make it a pain to unsubscribe from your content.
-Buyers will appreciate that you’ve taken their happiness into consideration and created an enjoyable, nonintrusive way for them to learn about your business.
+Make sure to honor your subscriber lists and don’t go overboard on the length or consistency of your emails.
+Similarly, don’t make it a pain for recipients to unsubscribe from your content.
+Buyers will appreciate that you care about them enough to offer a non-intrusive way to learn about your business.

-“Unsolicited emails can leave a bad taste in a consumer’s mouth and make a person consider your company less than reputable.
-If anyone on your list hasn’t opted in or if an unsubscribe request isn’t taken care of immediately, your company’s image can be tarnished,” says Devassy.
+“Unsolicited emails can leave a bad taste in a consumer’s mouth and make [them] consider your company less than reputable.
+[I]f an unsubscribe request isn’t taken care of immediately, your company’s image can be tarnished,” says Devassy.

 It Takes Effort and Practice

 The reality is that not all email marketing works.
-Just because you send an email, it doesn’t necessarily mean that people will read it or that it will have an impact on your audience.
-Try to remain patient when starting to incorporate emailing into your marketing strategy and understand that it is a learning process.
+Just because you send an email, it doesn’t mean people will read it or that it will impact your audience.
+Try to remain patient when starting to incorporate emailing into your marketing strategy and understand that it’s a learning process.

-“From the body content and call to action to the subject line that gets people to click on the email, creating quality email content consumers are interested in can be time consuming,” says Devassy.
+“From the body content and CTA to the subject line […], creating quality email content consumers are interested in can be time consuming,” says Devassy.